-Approximately 4.1% of the District's 2023-2024 school tax levy was exempted by the STAR program and the District has received full reimbursement of such exempt taxes from the State.
-Approximately 4.5% of the District's 2024-2025 school tax levy will be exempted by the STAR program and the District expects to receive full reimbursement of such exempt taxes from the State in January 2025.
+Approximately 5% of the District's 2024-2025 school tax levy was exempted by the STAR program and the District has received full reimbursement of such exempt taxes from the State.
+Approximately 5% of the District's 2025-2026 school tax levy will be exempted by the STAR program and the District received full reimbursement of such exempt taxes from the State in January 2025.
 (See "State Aid" herein).